ARCHER2-HPC/archer2-website/_courses/210128-performance-optimisation.md

 ### Pre-requisites:

-Participants must have attended *ARCHER2 for Software Developers* or be familiar with software development on ARCHER and/or ARCHER2 using C, C++ or Fortran.
+Participants must have attended *ARCHER2 for Software Developers* or be familiar with software development on ARCHER, ARCHER2, or any other HPC facility, using C, C++ or Fortran.

 This course is targeted at users interested in optimising the performance of their own applications, e.g. through compiler options or code changes.